chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 <hr class="gold">

 Now that we understand how CSS Specificity and the Cascade Order work, let's throw a wrench into the situation with the !important rule.
 You can add <code>!important</code> onto the end of any css rule to give it special precedence.
-Any rule with <code>!important</code> added will override all other conflicting rules. let's take a look:
+Any rule with <code>!important</code> added will override all other conflicting rules.
+Let's take a look:

 <div class="code-sample">
 <span class="code-sample-title">quotes.html</span>